Skip to content

 Custom Models can be reactivated from the UI manually.
 This way you would start only deployments you need.
 If you want to reactivate all deployments you have, the following script can be used:

-• DATAROBOT_API_TOKEN - an API token for the user with the MLOps admin role and access to all target deployments.
-The token can be retrieved in the API keys and tools section in Settings on the UI.
+• Replace DATAROBOT_API_TOKEN with an API token for the user with the MLOps admin role and access to all target deployments.
+You can retrieve the token in the API keys and tools section in Account settings in the UI.

 • Take all deployments visible to the owner of the DATAROBOT_API_TOKEN (please ensure that the user has MLOps admin role & access to all target deployments)